tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Raise your critical hit threshold by 1 (champion: by 2; epic: by 3).
 Your critical hit threshold can’t go above 20, but this armor ameliorates the effects of vulnerability and other conditions that make you more likely to suffer critical hits.

 **Quirk:** Praises the craftsmanship and superiority of dwarven goods at every opportunity.

 ---

+#### Unfettered Grace

+While wearing this armor, you feel even more agile and limber than you do while wearing normal clothing.
+You gain a +2 bonus to disengage checks and any skill checks related to gymnastic ability, tumbling or poise.

+**Quirk:** Show-off.

+---